kevin-roark/blandhole-dot-com/src/pages/about/index.md

 title: About Blandhole
 ---
 ### More than a relationship
-It's a website.
-An archive. a Brand.
+It's a website, archive, brand, and passive-income generating business.